JoeyAndres/LineSimplification/README.md

 As you can see, you can easily modify this for your own data type.

 # More Info
 If you are stuck and need help, feel free to contact me at <jandres@ualberta.ca>.
+I'm always glad to help.